 - Uncanny Valley: Invoked.
 The pale hearse-driver in "The Yellow Sign" is constantly described in eerie terms as seeming unnaturally soft and puffy, and people often reacts to his presence with revulsion or fear.
 For good reason.

-- The Undead: "The Yellow Sign"
+- The Undead: "The Yellow Sign".
+It is linked to the eponymous sign.

 - Unobtainium: "The Mask": A newly discovered element tentatively placed in the Incredibly Awesome group.